 Fortunately for everyone, Napa has a diverse community with a variety of influence.
 So there is a little something for everyone to enjoy….just like California herself!

 Overall, the tasting rooms in the city are a unique destination not to be overlooked.
 Here are just a few of our favorites…..

 A Family Affair

 Do you love a great multi-generational family winery?
 We certainly do, and we especially love the cast of characters a family wine business creates!
 And since 95% of Napa wineries are family owned, the city is full of these great families that make this community unique.
-Around Napa you will find tasting rooms with these great family backstories along with a family member that is ready to share their passion of the family business.
+Around Napa you will find tasting rooms with great family stories along with a member ready to share their passion for the family business.
 It’s both the wine and their stories that make these tasting rooms distinct.

 Vinoce is one of the newest Napa tasting rooms to (re) open.
 Founded by Lori and Brian Nuss in 1993, Vinoce Vineyards sits high above the valley floor on Mt.
 Veeder.
 With over three decades of wine making, they are devoted to creating wines with balance, power and uniqueness.
 Vinoce recently opened their new location on the Napa River at the historic Tannery building.
 This winery is completely family-run and on any given day you will find a Nuss family members ready to share their passion of wine and family story in a relaxed atmosphere.